Bastian Pagez: Christening at Stirling

 James Melville criticised the diplomacy of the English guests for taking offence, saying they should have pretended not to see the joke.
 Some of the English guests, including Christopher Hatton, sat down behind the high table to face away from the spectacle, and the Queen and the English ambassador, the Earl of Bedford had to smooth things over.
 Melville said that Hatton told him he would have stabbed Bastian for the offence, done because Mary, for once, showed more favour to Englishmen rather than the French.

 The supper with courses served by satyrs was on the 19 December 1566, two days after the baptism of the Prince, according to an English journal of the event.
 The moving table or stage was drawn up the hall four times for four courses, led by the satyrs.
 Each time its decorative theme was renewed.
 It broke during the fifth course.
 Amongst other payments, the royal accounts record that Bastian was given 40 ells of "taffeteis of cord" in three colours for seven (or some) "preparatives" for the baptism.
 "Preparatives" here may mean "harbingers," the role of the satyrs at the feast, but may just mean the preparations in general.
 The decoration of the Great Hall was in part the responsibility of Mary's wardrobe servant Servais de Condé.

 The detail of the other formal banquet on the day of baptism was described in the chronicle called the Diurnal of Occurrents.
 On the day of the banquet with satyrs, there had been fireworks directed by John Chisholm and the gunners Charles Bordeaux and James Hector with a pageant consisting of an assault on a mock castle by wildmen.
 The 28 wildmen dressed in goats-skin were fought by fifteen soldiers dressed as landsknechts, moors, and devils, armed with two cannons.
 James's father, Lord Darnley, was estranged from the Queen.
 He stayed privately in the castle, and the French ambassador Monsieur du Croc was instructed not to speak to him by Charles IX.
 On the day of the baptism du Croc sent a message to Darnley that if he came to his room, he would exit by the other door.

-On the night of the murder of Lord Darnley, it was recorded that Mary left his bedside early to attend a dance for Bastian's marriage.
-While some contemporary polemicists and previous writers had considered it surprising that she left the Kirk o'Field lodging to attend a servant's wedding, the historian Michael Lynch noted that she left to attend celebrations that were, "not those of an obscure servant but of the architect of the Stirling triumph."
+On the night of the murder of Lord Darnley, Mary left Darnley's bedside to attend a dance for Bastian's marriage to Christily Hogg.
+While some contemporary polemicists and previous writers had considered it surprising that she left the Kirk o'Field lodging to attend a servant's wedding, the historian Michael Lynch noted that she left to attend celebrations that were, "not those of an obscure servant but of the architect of the Stirling triumph".
 As the biographer Antonia Fraser put it, his masque was of special importance to Mary, "in view of the fact that he had designed one for her only six weeks previously."